Battle of Santa Cruz de Tenerife (1657): Background

 In 1654, the Commonwealth of England decided to support France in its war with Habsburg Spain.
 This intervention was mostly motivated by hopes to profit from the war through attacks on the Spanish West Indies.
 War was openly declared in October 1655 and endorsed when the Second Protectorate Parliament assembled the following year.
 An English attempt to capture the Spanish colony of Santo Domingo failed, however, whereupon the English shifted their attention to Europe.
-One of the prime enterprises became the blockade of Cadiz, which had not previously been attempted on such a scale.
+One of the prime enterprises became the blockade of Cádiz, which had not previously been attempted on such a scale.
 Robert Blake was to be in charge and also was to come up with methods that he had used in his previous encounters with the Dutch and Barbary pirates.